 It’s also probably why…

 Celebrities seem to love this dog as well!
-IN fact, some of the biggest celebrities in the world such as the famous martial artist Bruce Lee, Senators Bob and Elizabeth Dole, actress Mary Tyler Moore and comedian Bill Cosby were known to have a Miniature Schnauzer at home.
+Some of the biggest stars in the world, such as the famous martial artist Bruce Lee, Senators Bob and Elizabeth Dole, actress Mary Tyler Moore and comedian Bill Cosby were known to have a Miniature Schnauzer at home.

 There’s just something about the little Schnauzer….

-That just seems to draw folks to him.
-And we were at IndulgeYourPet are no exception to this rule.
-This is why, should you choose to adopt a Miniature Schnauzer you should prepare yourself for the fact that people just can’t help stopping you on the street when you take him out for a walk so that they can pat him on his head.
+That seems to draw folks to him.
+And we at IndulgeYourPet are no exception to this rule.
+This is why, should you adopt a Miniature Schnauzer, you should prepare yourself for the fact that people can’t help stopping you on the street when you take him out for a walk so that they can pat him on his head.

-Because, while you may grow tired of having to introduce your little guy to everyone on the street, your little guy will certainly love all of the attention!
+But don’t fret because, while you may grow tired of introducing your little guy to everyone on the street, your little guy will undoubtedly love all the attention!

 But is the Miniature Schnauzer the “right” kind of dog for you?

-That’s the real question and one that we hope to help you answer for yourself in this here article where we will attempt to answer some of the questions you may have about what it will be like to actually own a Miniature Schnauzer.
+That’s the real question that we hope to help you answer for yourself in this article, where we will attempt to answer some of the questions you may have about what it will be like to own a Miniature Schnauzer.